Boating Safety Classes and Courses

-Courses are approved by the National Association of State Boating Law Administrators (NASBLA) and have received approval from the California Department of Boating and Waterways.
+Courses are approved by the National Association of State Boating Law Administrators (NASBLA) and have received approval from the California Division of Boating and Waterways.
 These courses meet the requirements for court-ordered courses.
 Those convicted of an alcohol or drug offense or moving violations while boating must pass one of these approved courses and show their earned certificate to the court as proof of meeting their obligation.
 An added perk in taking a course: many marine insurance providers will honor a NASBLA approved course to reduce their clients' premiums!

 Classes provide classroom and on-the-water boating safety education in kayaking, canoeing, water skiing, power-boating, sailing, personal watercraft operation and other aquatic activities.
 Some centers specialize in programs for the disabled.
 To viewclasses, please visit the Aquatic Centers tab for more detailed information.

-To understand the many options available to you, please click on the subsequent tabs for the Department of Boating and Waterways, Aquatic Centers, US Coast Guard Auxiliary and the Power Squadrons to learn more about the various courses and classes available to you.
+To understand the many options available to you, please click on the subsequent tabs for the Division of Boating and Waterways, Aquatic Centers, US Coast Guard Auxiliary and the Power Squadrons to learn more about the various courses and classes available to you.

-The Department of Boating and Waterway's course includes an optional exam with two answer sheets.
+The Division of Boating and Waterway's course includes an optional exam with two answer sheets.
 The exam consists of 60 questions.
 This correspondence course allows boaters to study at home at their own pace and covers state and federal boating laws, rules of the road, boat handling, required equipment, navigational aids, accident reporting and special topics.

 This course is accepted for court-ordered requirements.
 Click here to view other approved court-required boating courses.